venven16/HIPE_Experiment-4/README.md

 #### 1. To determine the functions and scripts required for data cleaning and visualization
 #### 2. Using and utilizing the many codes and functions to construct a Python application that will be utilized for data visualization and wrangling.

-### Instructions:
+## Instructions:
-#### - Download the ECE Board Exam 2 dataset found on this link: bit.ly/ECEBoardExamDataset and write a Python script/code in the Jupyter Notebook to do the given problems.
-You may submit your Jupyter notebook in the dedicated submission bin.
+ - **Download the ECE Board Exam 2 dataset found on this link: bit.ly/ECEBoardExamDataset and write a Python script/code in the Jupyter Notebook to do the given problems.
+You may submit your Jupyter notebook in the dedicated submission bin.**

 #### The problem requires:
 #### 1. Data Wrangling: Clean and transform the data to create specific data frames, like one containing "Name," "Gender," "Track," and whether "Math<70" with a constant "Hometown."